jethomas2020/javascript-challenge/README.md

     Created a basic HTML web page using the index.html file provided.

     Using the UFO dataset provided in the form of an array of JavaScript objects, wrote code that appends a table to our web page and then adds new rows of data for each UFO sighting.

-        Make sure you have a column for date/time, city, state, country, shape, and comment at the very least.
+    There is a column for date/time, city, state, country, shape, and comment.

-    Use a date form in your HTML document and write JavaScript code that will listen for events and search through the date/time column to find rows that match user input.
+    Used a date form in our HTML document and wrote JavaScript code that will listen for events and search through the date/time column to find rows that match user input.